 My wife gets freaked out by the chop saw.
 I confess that if I can cut material in a less dangerous way, all the better.

 I need to cut a 30 degree angle on some .99" aluminum square material.
-An alternative strate4gy is put the material in a mill vise on the rotating table and run a carbide end mill through the material after turning the rotary table to 30 degrees.
+An alternative strategy is put the material in a mill vise on the rotating table and run a carbide end mill through the material after turning the rotary table to 30 degrees.

 I am working up to this because I am still easily fatigued.